niesssiobhan/data-structures-and-algorithms/code-challenges/graph/readme.md

 ### Breadth First
 * My approach to this was reviewing back on the breadth-first on the trees method
 * I would have to say that the Big O for this would be O(w)
+### Get Edge
+* My approach to this was doing some research online and going over lecture notes
+* I would have to say that the Big O for this would be O(1) for both time and space

 ## API
 * AddNode() this will add a node to the graph and then return the value